 What is biological aging?

 Biological aging is the process of becoming weaker and more vulnerable to diseases as a person gets older.
 Birthday-based age (also called Chronological age ) doesn't capture the information about one's health correctly.
 Biological age, on the other hand, is a proxy of the current health and risk status of individual health.
 A healthy individual is ought to be "biologically" younger than an unhealthy individual with the same chronological age.
-Biological age can be measured using Machine learning models called "aging clocks," which are trained on health records such as genetic testing (i.e studying the DNA patterns inherited from the parents), epigenetic testing (i.e., studying how external factors, including lifestyle and behaviours, change the way genes function in the body), regular blood work your GP/doctor would prescribe for algorithmically identifying patterns in these data points that indicate the risk of diseases.
+Biological age can be measured using Machine learning models called "aging clocks," which are trained on health records such as genetic testing (i.e studying the DNA patterns inherited from the parents), epigenetic testing (i.e., studying how external factors, including lifestyle and behaviors, change the way genes function in the body), regular blood work your GP/doctor would prescribe for algorithmically identifying patterns in these data points that indicate the risk of diseases.
 Aging is a significant risk factor for many diseases, and aging clocks can be used to predict risks and evaluate the effectiveness of preventive measures such as medicine, exercise, diet, and other healthcare interventions.

 How is aging measured?